QueensCoder/learn-docker/README.md

     To exit shell use ctrl d or cmd d or exit

     build . - builds a docker image based on which docker file is in directory

+    build -f <filename> . - builds the image using the file name that is passed in after -f

     C. port mapping
         processes running on ports such as a server need to be mapped in order for requests to be hanlded by the port